mmirman/lambda-placeholders/README.md

 Background
 ----------

 * Placeholders in Scala act similar to those used in category theory.
 * Rather than create a lambda or name a function, an underscore is used in place of a parameter and the function is abstracted over that location.
 * This placeholders library doesn't use underscores, rather it leverages similar capabilities found in TupleSections.
+* A description of Scala placeholders [can be found here](http://www.artima.com/pins1ed/functions-and-closures.html#8.5).

 Example
 -------